strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 ### Hooks

-- The extent of Aldeus's powers are unclear, any concrete evidence to support or contradict this would be valuable.
+- The extent of Aldeus's powers are unclear, any concrete evidence to support or contradict claims about his powers would be very valuable for interested parties.

 ## The Glade of the Elves